 An emergency fund is for things like your car breaking down in the middle of nowhere, needing urgent dental treatment or losing your job.
 They might cost just $100, but more likely to be $1000 or more.

 Very few of us can rustle up $1000 out of our paychecks, that’s why you NEED an emergency fund ring-fenced purely for emergencies.
 It stops you taking on more debt at a stressful time.

 You need to read this post: Emergency Fund Examples: 23 (Unexpected) Reasons Why You Need One

-4. You’ve got overdue bills – you’re at the point of robbing peter to pay paul, having to choose which bills are going to be paid and delaying the payment of others because you haven’t got the money.
+You’ve reached the point of robbing Peter to pay Paul, having to choose which bills are going to be paid and which are not.

 Read these posts:

 “Every time you borrow money you’re robbing your future self.”Nathan W Morrisein